sramisetty/VoiceCricketScorer/replit.md

-# Voice-Enabled Cricket Scoring App
+# CricketScore Pro - Professional Cricket Scoring & Analytics

 ## Overview

-This is a full-stack web application for real-time cricket scoring with voice recognition capabilities.
-The app enables users to score cricket matches using voice commands, manual input, or a combination of both, while providing live scoreboard updates through WebSocket connections.
+This is a comprehensive full-stack cricket management platform designed for professional cricket scoring, player management, and franchise administration.
+The application combines voice recognition technology with advanced analytics to provide a complete cricket ecosystem supporting multiple franchises, leagues, and detailed match insights.

 ## User Preferences